ibm-cloud-docs/cis/cis-cli-plugin.md

 :  Action to perform when the rate that is specified in the rule is reached.
 Valid values are `block`, `challenge`, `js_challenge`, `managed_challenge`, and `log`.

 `--same-characteristics`
-:  A set of parameters defining how CIS tracks the request rate for the rule.Use one or more of the characteristics: `ip`, `ip_nat`, `host`, `path`, `country`, `asnum`.
+:  A set of parameters defining how CIS tracks the request rate for the rule.
+Use one or more of the characteristics: `ip`, `ip_nat`, `host`, `path`, `country`, `asnum`.
 For complex characteristics, use JSON file or JSON string instead.

 `--requests`
 :  The number of requests over the period of time that triggers the rule.
 Valid values range from `1-1000000`